snpsuen/BGP_Anycast_Cilium_SLB/README.md

 ### End to end test from client to service

-Now we are ready to test the effectiveness of the BGP anycast routes to distribute the workloads of the Nginx service in a load balancing manner.
+Now it's time to test the effectiveness of the BGP anycast routes to distribute workloads of the Nginx service in a load balancing manner.
 To this end, run a client container on a docker image and launch a suitable command or application from there to access the service.
 In our example, we choose the network tooling image network-multitool to run the client container.
 ```
 docker run -d --privileged --name client --network client ghcr.io/hellt/network-multitool sleep infinity
 docker exec client sh -c "ip route add 10.20.0.0/16 via 192.168.20.101 dev eth0 && ip route add 172.20.0.0/16 via 192.168.20.101 dev eth0"